-(54) $$\varepsilon{p} = \langle m, \langle S, q, d \rangle \rangle$$ or $= \langle m, \langle S, q, d, N \rangle \rangle$
+(54) $\epsilon_p = \langle m, \langle S, q, d \rangle \rangle$ or $= \langle m, \langle S, q, d, N \rangle \rangle$.

-Of these three or four components, the source domain specification (S), the involvement (q), and the size specification (N) may have a complex internal structure.
+Of these three or four components, the source domain specification (S), the involvement (q), and the size specification (N) may have a complex internal structure, which is considered in Clause 7.3.4.
 In exceptional cases, such as the examples in (10), the restrictor part of the NP is empty, and the source domain is implicit.
 The components q and N are a numerical predicate, such as λz . |z| > 5, or a measure predicate such as λz .
 Weight(z) > (5, kilo).
 The involvement specification q may also be a proportional predicate, such as 'most of'.
-Since the components q and N are different for a mass NP quantifier than when the NP concerns a countable domain, therefore the component S in (54) is a pair S = (D,v) where v indicates the individuation of the domain (v = 'count', or v = 'mass', or v = 'count/parts' if parts of individuals are considered).
-The component d (definiteness) is an unstructured value, viz. 'determinate' or 'indeterminate'.
+Since the components q and N are different for a mass NP quantifier than when the NP concerns a countable domain, therefore the component S in (54) is a pair S = $\langle D, v \rangle$ where v indicates the individuation of the domain (v = 'count', or v = 'mass', or v = 'count/parts' if parts of individuals are considered).
+The component d (definiteness) is an unstructured value, viz. 'determinate'.

 Proper names like "Santa" or "Donald Duck" are treated not as quantifiers but as expressions that refer to a single individual.
-This applies also to a very common proper name like "John Smith", although there are many people with that name: whenever a proper name is used, the speaker has a particular individual in mind, who is not necessarily unique in an absolute sense, but who is distinguished in the given context by his salience, familiarity, or recent mention.
+This applies also to a very common proper name, like "John Smith", although there are many people with that name: whenever a proper name is used, the speaker has a particular individual in mind, who is not necessarily unique in an absolute sense, but who is uniquely determined for the speaker and his interlocutors in the given context by his salience, familiarity, or recent mention.

-Entity structures $\langle m, \epsilon{EV} \rangle$ for sets of events are simpler than those for sets of participants; they contain besides a markable just a predicate that characterizes an event domain, which is a class of events, analogous to the source domain of a set of participants.
+Entity structures $\langle m, \epsilon{EV} \rangle$ for sets of events are simpler than those for sets of participants; they contain, besides a markable, just a predicate that characterizes an event domain, which is a class of events, analogous to the source domain of a set of participants.

-(55) $\epsilon{EV} = \langle m, event domain \rangle$
+(55) $\varepsilon{EV} = \langle m, event domain \rangle$